Ronan-Francis/Emerging-Technologies/README.md

 ## Project (40%) - ELIZA Chatbot

+### Project Structure

+- `index.html`: The main HTML structure and interface for user interaction.
+- `style.css`: Basic styling for a clean and simple chatbot interface.
+- `eliza.js`: JavaScript logic for processing user input and generating responses based on keywords.

+---

+### Development Process

+#### 1. HTML Structure (`index.html`)
+- **Interface Design**: Created an HTML layout with an input field for user text, a display area for conversation history, and a "Send" button to submit messages.
+- **Debug Mode**: Added a checkbox for enabling debug mode to help view JavaScript logs during testing.

+#### 2. Styling (`style.css`)
+- **Styling**: Defined a minimalistic, clean look for the chatbot window, including padding, borders, and layout.
+- **Message Alignment**: Customized alignment for user messages (right-aligned) and ELIZA's responses (left-aligned) for clarity.

-### ELIZA Chatbot Interface and Logic
+#### 3. Chatbot Logic (`eliza.js`)
-- **Interface**: Built with HTML and CSS in the `eliza` directory, featuring a simple user input box and display for conversation history.
-- **JavaScript Logic**: Implemented in `eliza.js`, handling basic ELIZA responses with regular expression-based pattern matching.
+- **Event Listeners**: Added a listener for the "Send" button, capturing user input when clicked.
+- **Response Logic**:
+  - Implemented keyword-based responses, with specific responses for terms like "sad," "happy," "angry," and "anxious."
+  - If no keyword is detected, the bot selects a general response from a default set.
+  - Weighted responses for repeated interactions to ensure variability and simulate human-like responses.

-### Deployment
+#### 4. Deployment
-- **GitHub Pages**: Configured GitHub Actions to deploy the chatbot automatically on the main branch.
+- **GitHub Pages**: Set up GitHub Actions for automatic deployment to GitHub Pages.

+### Usage

-Visit the chatbot on GitHub Pages [here](your-link).
+Visit the ELIZA chatbot [here](your-link).
+Type a message and click "Send" to interact with ELIZA.

+### Future Enhancements

+- **Advanced Response Matching**: Potential improvements to keyword matching for more dynamic conversations.
+- **User Emotion Tracking**: Expanding response logic to consider the conversation's emotional context.

+---

+This chatbot offers an interactive and approachable simulation of the original ELIZA, with a lightweight and responsive interface.

 ---